Jorden-Quast/jorden-quast.github.io/_posts/reviews/ecen248/2023-12-21-ECEN248-Sequential-Logic-Review.md

 ---
 layout: post
-title: ECEN 248 Final Review
+title: ECEN 248 Sequential Logic Review
 author: Jorden Quast
 category: reviews
 tag: ecen248
 ---

+For a pdf version of this review, <a href="{{site.url}}/assets/ecen248/ECEN248SequentialLogic.pdf" download>click here</a>

-This review is... not the best.
-I wrote it very quickly, and with a complete emphasis on the second half of the class.
-I got a very good grade on the final, and this was pretty much the only way I studied, but it does *not* touch on anything from combinational logic
+This review is not all inclusive.
+I wrote it for the final, which was completely focused on the second half of the class discussing sequential logic.
+Because of this, topics such as boolean algebra / functions, and combinational circuits are not discussed here.
+I got a good grade on the final, and this was pretty much the only way I studied, so I think it's okay for what it does cover.

 ## Topics Covered